OMPATEL20/SkinCancer-Classification-Group15-ENEL-645/README.md

 ---

 ##  Project Overview
-This project presents a deep learning pipeline to classify skin cancer lesions as **benign** or **malignant** using dermoscopic images.
-We trained and evaluated five different convolutional neural network (CNN) models to compare their effectiveness in detecting melanoma from images.
+In this project, a complete deep learning workflow was designed to detect skin cancer from dermoscopic images.
+Five different CNN models were trained and assessed for their effectiveness in distinguishing between benign and malignant lesions.

 ###  Models Used:
 -  Custom CNN